Home Made Dew Control System for a Telescope

 Dew Controller Ebay Alternative

 Recently some really cheap (~5$) single channel 12V dimmers became available on Ebay.
 They are also based on PWM technique (do not waste power) and in theory can be used as an alternative to commercial or home-made dew controllers.
-Note that I have not them myself.
+Note that I have not used them myself.